mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  ### Motivation and brief overview (from Abstract)
  - Goal: Designing a powerful EEG data classifier with strong  generalization capability for the development of a motor-imagery based brain-computer interface(BCI).
- - Proposed Solution: A multi kernel extreme learning machine (ELM)(MKELM) based for motor-imagery
+ - Proposed Solution: A multi kernel extreme learning machine (ELM)(MKELM) based for motor-imagery electroencephalogram(EEG) classification.
  ### Previous methods (Intro) & their limitations
+ - ELM has recently proven to be comparable or better than support vector machine(SVM) for
  ### Proposed Solution
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)